 - It's beneficial to create 2 zones when grilling, a direct heat zone and an indirect heat zone.

-- Direct heat zone: Side of grill directly over the lit coals and Indirect heat zone is the cooler side or the unlit side which is the side that will prevent your food from charring or cooking too fast.
+- Heat Zones: 1) Direct heat zone is the side of the grill directly over the lit coals and 2) Indirect heat zone is the cooler side or the unlit side which is the side that will prevent your food from charring or cooking too fast.

 - If unsure, use a meat thermometer to check the internal temperature.
 This is done by inserting the meat thermometer into the thickest part of the chicken without hitting the bone.
 When the chicken wings have reached an internal temperature of 165°F they're done.